jeffmanhart/minicartSmokeTest/README.md

 # MiniCart Smoke test suite: Getting Started
 This Repository is intended to run smoke tests against the minicart app provided for interview evaluation.
 Please note this was taken from boilerplate code for expediency and is a touch rough around the edges and has functionality engrained not leveraged.
+#### Why Nightwatch?
+I chose this framework for a few reasons.
+Mainly because the technology being tested against is a javascript based application where the tests could easily live alongside the app code if desired.
+Developers can easily contribute to the suite without learning new languages.
+Due to size of this project nightwatch includes a test runner natively and has ability to support page objects easily so makes it easier to spin this framework up to write tests.
+There's a number of other frameworks that work well for this type of app but can take a bit longer for setup before focusing on the tests themselves.

 ### _Quick Start (5mins)_